Wesbest/KubernetesForEveryone/README.md

  Kubernetes For Everyone
 -----------------------
-In this workshop you will set up your own cluster with several pods that will contain several pods that run an application.
+In this workshop you will set up your own cluster.
+It will contain several pods that will run an application.

 &nbsp;
 ###  Login to your environment